The bound mass of Dehnen models with centrally peaked star formation efficiency: Results

 The Dehnen model clusters show much better survivability than the Plummer model clusters (see red, green and blue dots in Fig.\ref{fig:Fb-SFE}) in all aspects of SFEs, especially for low-SFE cases.
 The minimum SFE required to survive the instantaneous gas expulsion is 0.03 or 0.09 for the Dehnen $\gamma=0$ model, depending on SFE measurement method, within $<R_\mathrm{J}$ or $<10a_\mathrm{D}$, respectively.
 For $\sfe=0.03\equiv\sfeP\approx0.05$ model some random realizations of cluster models could not survive after violent relaxation.
-However, model clusters with a bit higher SFE ($\sfe=0.05$) confidently survive the instantaneous gas expulsion with bound mass fraction of above 0.10.
-The Dehnen models show good ability to survive the gas expulsion with low SFEs in the aspect of LSF, eSFE and threshold SFE too (see lower panels of Fig \ref{fig:Fb-SFE}).
-In this sense, results obtained from the Dehnen models in the aspect of LSF also resembles the results obtained from hierarchically formed highly sub-structured cluster models of \citet{Farias+18} with live gaseous background or results of \citet{Li+2019} obtained from their hydro-dynamical simulations of star cluster formation.
-Although our models are calculated for the instantaneous gas expulsion, while the latter studies are done for more realistic (stellar feedback-driven) gradual gas expulsion cases.
+However, model clusters with a bit higher SFE ($\sfe=0.05$) confidently survive the instantaneous gas expulsion with bound mass fraction of above 0.10. { The results from Dehnen models are quite similar when we look on the aspect of $\sfe$, but very different when the global SFE is represented by $\sfeD$.
+This difference occurs only due to the method of the SFE measurement.
+As we noticed in Fig.~\ref{fig:den-prof}, Dehnen models show very similar SFE values when the cumulative SFE is measured within the multiple of the half-mass radius. } The Dehnen models show good ability to survive the gas expulsion with low SFEs in the aspect of LSF and eSFE (see lower panels of Fig \ref{fig:Fb-SFE}).
+In this sense, results obtained from the Dehnen models in the aspect of LSF also resembles the results obtained from hierarchically formed highly sub-structured cluster models of \citet{Farias+18} with live gaseous background or results of \citet{Li+2019} obtained from their hydro-dynamical simulations of star cluster formation followed by $N$-body simulations.
+Although our models are calculated for the instantaneous gas expulsion, while other two studies are done for more realistic (stellar feedback-driven) gradual gas expulsion cases.

 In cases when SFEs are measured within 10 model scale radii, the results on survivability of the Dehnen $(\gamma=0)$ model and the Plummer model clusters are somewhat similar to each other in lower values.
 But high-SFE clusters of the Dehnen models then show lower bound fractions than the Plummer model clusters.